Call-for-Code/Solution-Starter-Kit-Production-2021/README.md

-# Responsible Production and Consumption
+# Call for Code solution starter kit: Responsible production and consumption

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0) [![Slack](https://img.shields.io/badge/Join-Slack-blue)](https://callforcode.org/slack) [![Website](https://img.shields.io/badge/View-Website-blue)](https://code-and-response.github.io/Project-Sample/)

 Worldwide economic production and consumption rest on the use of the natural environment and resources in a way that continues to have destructive impacts on the planet.
 Economic and social progress over the last century has been accompanied by environmental degradation that is endangering the very systems on which our future development depends.
-The United Nations has established Sustainable Development Goal 12 to help ensure the world moves towards sustainable consumption and production patterns.
-This goal is about systemic change, decoupling economic growth from environmental degradation and applying a lifecycle thinking approach, taking into account all phases of resource use to do more and better with less.
+The United Nations has established Sustainable Development Goal 12 to help ensure that the world moves towards sustainable consumption and production patterns.
+This goal is about systemic change, decoupling economic growth from environmental degradation, and applying a lifecycle thinking approach, taking into account all phases of resource use to do more and better with less.
 It is also about increasing resource efficiency and promoting sustainable lifestyles.
-It can also contribute substantially to poverty alleviation and the transition towards low-carbon and green economies.
-Production and consumption of goods and services should drive economic growth and improve quality of life, but with fewer natural resources and less environmental impact across the life cycle.
+It can contribute substantially to poverty alleviation and the transition towards low-carbon and green economies.
+Production and consumption of goods and services should drive economic growth and improve quality of life, but with fewer natural resources and less environmental impact across the lifecycle.

 ## Contents